You are listening to the Sean Hannity Radio Show Podcast.

 Well, if that pushes your buttons, then I guess you're going to cover this.

-While she was trying to destroy a 22-year-old female intern who her husband was using as a sex toy.
+Because those are words that actually came out of Hillary Clinton's mouth while she was trying to destroy a 22-year-old female intern who her husband was using as a sex toy.

-Now anyway, an archive of correspondence and diary entries.
+Now, anyway, an archive of correspondence and diary entries.

 This is CBS News, December 2013.

-And according to the friend Diane Blair, a political science professor, whose papers were donated to the University of Arkansas Special Collections Library, Hillary Clinton credited Bill Clinton with trying to break away from Lewinsky, whom she called a quote, narcissistic loony tune.
+And according to the friend, Diane Blair, a political science professor whose papers were donated to the University of Arkansas Special Collections Library, Hillary Clinton credited Bill Clinton with trying to break away from Lewinsky, whom she called a, quote, narcissistic loony tune.

 Wonder if Donald Trump said this.